oneclickvirt/oneclickvirt.github.io/docs/en_US/guide/docker_install.md

 ---

-# 前言
+# Preface

-支持开设 Docker 虚拟化的各系统，含 Linux、Android、Windows 系统
+Support for running Docker virtualization on various systems, including Linux, Android, and Windows.

-## 环境预设
+## Environment Setup

-- 检测环境
+- Check the environment
-- 安装docker和其他预制组件
+- Install Docker and other prerequisite components
-- 下载默认需要的一些配置脚本
+- Download some default configuration scripts required by default

 Command: